-You have massage booked and yo are so looking forwards to it, but the day before your massage you wake up, your eyes are puffy, your nose is runny, and then the cough starts!
+You have a session of bodywork booked and you are so looking forward to it, but the day before you wake up, your eyes are puffy, your nose is runny, and then the cough starts!
 You are sick!
+Possibly with a cold or even the flu.
 What do you do now?

 The simple answer is that you call your massage therapist, tell them you are feeling ill and reschedule your massage.
 Massage with the flu or a cold is a big NO. Let me explain why.